spokestack/spokestack.io/content/docs/iOS/tts.md

 The `voice` argument allows you to specify which of Spokestack's library of synthetic voices you wish to use.
 Want something besides `demo-male`?
 [Create a Spokestack account](/create) to get your own free access to additional voices!

-The `id` property optionally allows you to track individual tts synthesis requests, and it will be echoed back in the corresponding [`TextToSpeechResult.id`](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechResult.html).
+The optional `id` property allows you to track individual TTS synthesis requests; it will be echoed back in the corresponding [`TextToSpeechResult.id`](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechResult.html).

 ## Using the generated audio

 What you do with the synthesis result (or failure) is up to you!
 The streaming URL is valid for 60 seconds, so you can save it for later or play it back immediately.

-To save it for later, a simple download before the 60 second TTL expires can be done:
+To save it for later, you can simply download the audio before the 60-second TTL expires:

 ```swift
 let destinationUrl = documentsUrl.appendingPathComponent(url.lastPathComponent)